Granatina/Template10-wiki/Docs-|-Behaviors-and-Actions.md

 This is now obsolete - use `KeyBehavior` instead.

 ###KeyBehavior
 The intent of the `KeyBehavior` is to add behavior to any `UIElement` that supports key events.
+The behavior has properties that allow the developer to specifiy whether the action is performed on key up or key down, and whether modifier keys can also be used.
 > This is valuable when you wish to perform an action based upon a key press.

 ####Properties